mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getPost**

-Retrieves the specific post associated with the supplied `postID` from the Redux Store
+Retrieves the specific post associated with the supplied `postID` from the `Mattermost Server`.

 ```javascript
 export function getPost(state: GlobalState, postId: $ID<Post>): Post {